-It is worth to remark that uncountable linear ordering added this way satisfies some strong variant of rigidity.
-Following \cite{as} and \cite{ars}, we say that an uncountable separable linear order $(L,\le)$ is $k$-entangled, for some $k \in \mathbb{N}$, if for every tuple $\overline{t} \in \{T,F\}^k$, and any family $\{(a_0^\xi,\ldots,a_{k-1}^\xi)|\; \xi <\omega_1 \}$ of pairwise disjoint $k$-tuples from $L$, one can find $\xi \neq \eta <\omega_1$, such that for $i=0,\ldots,k-1 \; a_i^\xi \le a_i^\eta$ iff $\overline{t}(i)=T$.
+It is worth to remark that an uncountable linear order obtained this way satisfies some strong variant of rigidity.
+Following \cite{as} and \cite{ars}, we say that an uncountable separable linear order $(L,\le)$ is \emph{$k$-entangled}, for some $k \in \mathbb{N}$, if for every tuple $\overline{t} \in \{T,F\}^k$, and any family $\{(a_0^\xi,\ldots,a_{k-1}^\xi)|\; \xi <\omega_1 \}$ of pairwise disjoint $k$-tuples from $L$, one can find $\xi \neq \eta <\omega_1$, such that for $i=0,\ldots,k-1 \; a_i^\xi \le a_i^\eta$ iff $\overline{t}(i)=T$.
 This in particular implies that no two uncountable, disjoint subsets of $L$ are isomorphic.
-Property of being $k$-entangled for all natural $k$ is featured for example by uncountable set of Cohen reals, added over some model.
+The property of being $k$-entangled for all natural $k$ is featured for example by an uncountable set of Cohen reals, added over some model.
 Martin's Axiom with negation of CH implies that no uncountable set of reals is $k$-entangled for all $k$ \cite{as}.

-We will prove that under CH forcing with countable supports on the set of bigger cardinality gives rise to a rigid linear order, for which we cannot add an automorphism using a c.c.c. forcing.
-This result holds under CH, however the c.c.c.-absolute rigidity is clearly preserved by any c.c.c. forcing.
-In effect, existence of a rigid $\omega_2$-dense linear order is consistent with any possible value of $2^\omega$, and for example $MA+2^\omega=\kappa$, for any $\kappa=\kappa^{<\kappa}$.
-Also we can't replace $\omega_2$ with $\omega_1$ in results of this section.
+We prove, assuming CH, that forcing with countable supports on a set of bigger cardinality gives rise to a rigid linear order, for which we cannot add an automorphism using a c.c.c. forcing.
+While this result holds under CH, the c.c.c.-absolute rigidity is clearly preserved by any c.c.c. forcing.
+In effect, the existence of a rigid $\omega_2$-dense linear order is consistent with any possible value of $2^\omega$, and for example $MA+2^\omega=\kappa$, for any $\kappa=\kappa^{<\kappa}$.
+Also, we can't replace $\omega_2$ with $\omega_1$ in results of this section.
 Under CH there exists a unique $\omega_1$-saturated linear order of cardinality $\omega_1$ and as such, it is surely not rigid.
-However $\operatorname{Fn}(\omega_1,\mathcal{LO},\omega_1)$ forces that the generic order is $\omega_1$-saturated of cardinality $\omega_1$, for the same reasons that $\operatorname{Fn}(\omega,\mathcal{LO},\omega)$ forces the generic order to be $\omega$-saturated (i.e. dense, without endpoints).
+But $\operatorname{Fn}(\omega_1,\mathcal{LO},\omega_1)$ forces that the generic order is $\omega_1$-saturated of cardinality $\omega_1$, for the same reasons that $\operatorname{Fn}(\omega,\mathcal{LO},\omega)$ forces the generic order to be $\omega$-saturated (i.e. dense, without endpoints).

 \begin{thm} Let $\mathbb{P}=\operatorname{Fn}(\omega_2,\mathcal{LO},\omega_1)$, where $\mathcal{LO}$ denotes the class of all linear orders.
 Let $(\omega_2,\le)$ be a generic order added by $\mathbb{P}$ over a countable, transitive model $\mathbb{V}$, satisfying CH.
 Denote by $\mathbb{V}[\le]$ the corresponding generic extension.
 Let $\mathbb{Q}\in \mathbb{V}[\le]$ be any forcing notion, such that $\mathbb{V}[\le] \models \text{ "$\mathbb{Q}$ is c.c.c." }$, and $H$ be a $\mathbb{Q}$-generic filter in $\mathbb{V}[\le]$.
 Then the linear order $(\omega_2,\le)$ is rigid in $\mathbb{V}[\le][H]$.